Taywee/args/README.md

 ## It will not ever:

-* Allow one argument flag to take a specific number of arguments (like `--foo first second`).
-You can instead split that with a flag list (`--foo first --foo second`) or a custom type extraction (`--foo first,second`)
+* Allow one value flag to take a specific number of values (like `--foo first second`, where --foo slurps both arguments).
+You can instead split that with a flag list (`--foo first --foo second`) or a custom type extraction ( `--foo first,second`)
 * Allow you to intermix multiple different prefix types (eg. `++foo` and `--foo` in the same parser), though shortopt and longopt prefixes can be different.
-* Allow you to have argument flags only optionally accept arguments
+* Allow you to have value flags only optionally accept values
-* Allow you to make flag arguments sensitive to order (like gnu find), or make them sensitive to relative ordering with positional flags.
+* Allow you to make flags sensitive to order (like gnu find), or make them sensitive to relative ordering with positionals.
 The only orderings that are order-sensitive are:
-    * Positional options relative to one-another
+    * Positionals relative to one-another
-    * List positional options or flag arguments to each of their own respective items
+    * List positionals or flag values to each of their own respective items
-* Allow you to use a positional argument list before any other positional arguments (the last argument list will slurp all subsequent positional arguments).
+* Allow you to use a positional list before any other positionals (the last argument list will slurp all subsequent positional arguments).
 The logic for allowing this would be a lot more code than I'd like, and would make static checking much more difficult, requiring us to sort std::string arguments and pair them to positional arguments before assigning them, rather than what we currently do, which is assiging them as we go for better simplicity and speed.
+The library doesn't stop you from trying, but the first positional list will slurp in all following positionals

 # How do I install it?